 Peer Support Programs

-Developing a team of peer supporters in your own workforce can build your organisation’s capacity to deliver mental health and wellbeing programs and preparedness for critical incidents.
+Developing an effective team of peer supporters in your own workforce can build your organisation’s capacity to deliver mental health and wellbeing programs and preparedness for critical incidents.

 We have specialised experience in the design, delivery and quality management of peer support programs, including how to overcome the barriers to good peer support.